MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/websites.md

 ---
-title: "Create and manage websites in Portals | MicrosoftDocs"
+title: "Create and manage websites in Dynamics 365 Portals | MicrosoftDocs"
-description: "Learn how to create and manage websites in Portals." ms.custom:
+description: "Learn how to create and manage websites in Dynamics 365 Portals." ms.custom:
   - dyn365-portal
 ms.date: 12/03/2018